OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 Each alert, http log, etc will go into this one file: 'eve.json'.
 This file can then be processed by 3rd party tools like Logstash (ELK) or jq.

+If ``ethernet`` is set to yes, then ethernet headers will be added to events if available.

 Output types
 ~~~~~~~~~~~~